pzoli/WebDemoProject-drawer/README.md

 # WebDemoProject
-This is a Ract Native demo project for Web and Stack Navigation
+This is a Ract Native demo project for Web and Drawer Navigation
 ## Install
 yarn install